MicrosoftDocs/azure-docs/articles/azure-functions/functions-bindings-storage-blob-input.md

 # [Isolated process](#tab/isolated-process)

-isolated worker process defines an input binding by using a `BlobInputAttribute` attribute, which takes the following parameters:
+Isolated worker process defines an input binding by using a `BlobInputAttribute` attribute, which takes the following parameters:

 |Parameter | Description|
 |---------|----------------------|